 MassDEP has compiled materials to assist affected municipalities in complying with the MS4 permit; see "Stormwater Outreach Materials to Help Towns Comply with the MS4 Permit" and the documents below.

-Cities and towns may have local stormwater and/or wetlands bylaws; contact your city or town for guidance.
+Cities and towns may have local ordinances or bylaws that address stormwater management requirements; contact your city or town for guidance.

 Local officials seeking guidance on developing stormwater controls are encouraged to visit the "Think Blue Massachusetts" website for information and resources.

 The Municipal Small Separate Sewer System (MS4) Permit is comprised of six elements, which are anticipated to greatly contribute to reducing pollution to water resources if implemented collectively.
 The six minimum control measures of the MS4 Permit are:

 - Public Education and Outreach: Municipalities are required to provide educational material to four audiences - residents, industry, commercial, and construction - on how their activities impact stormwater.

 - Public Participation: Municipalities are required to provide an opportunity for the public to participate in the development/implementation of their Stormwater Management Program (SWMP) at least annually.
 Notices must comply with state public notice requirements.

 - Illicit Discharge Detection and Elimination: Municipalities are required to proactively and systematically find and eliminate sources of non-stormwater from their storm sewer system.

 - Management of Construction Site Runoff: Municipalities are required to have an ordinance for management of stormwater discharges from construction sites that disturb one or more acres of land.
 The ordinance should include requirements for projects to implement sediment and erosion control practices as well as requirements for site plan review.